quartie-gif/quartie-gif/README.md

 ## I'm a Student of AGH University of Science and Technology!!

 - 🌱 I’m currently learning everything 😆
-- 👯 I’m looking to collaborate with others and to create some interesing projects
+- 👯 I’m looking to collaborate with others and to create some interesting projects
 - 👀 Fun fact: I love to produce music and workout